In This Article

 How Much Morphine Do You Have to Take to Overdose?

-It usually takes about 200 milligrams of morphine to cause an overdose, though there have been extreme cases where this can happen with as little as 60 milligrams.
+It usually takes about 200 milligrams of morphine to cause an overdose, though there have been extreme cases where drug overdose occurs with as little as 60 milligrams.
 A normal dose of morphine is between 20 - 30 milligrams.

 While it is possible to overdose, the amount of morphine needed for this to occur depends on a variety of factors.
-Some of these factors include the patient’s specific condition, underlying health issues, and tolerance level to the drug.
+These factors include the patient’s specific condition, underlying health issues, and tolerance level to the drug.

 Another major factor affecting the amount of morphine needed to overdose is if other depressant substances or alcohol are present in the bloodstream.